deadlydog/deadlydog.github.io/_posts/2012-09-25-adding-and-accessing-custom-sections-in-your-c-app-config.md

 </pre>
 </div>

-The first thing to notice here is that my section is now using the type “ConnectionManagerUpdater.Data.Configuration.ConnectionManagerDataSection” (the fully qualified path to my new class I created) “, ConnectionManagerUpdater” (the name of the assembly my new class is in).
+The first thing to notice here is that my section is now using the type "ConnectionManagerUpdater.Data.Configuration.ConnectionManagerDataSection" (the fully qualified path to my new class I created) ", ConnectionManagerUpdater" (the name of the assembly my new class is in).
 Next, you will also notice an extra layer down in the <ConnectionManagerDataSection> which is the <ConnectionManagerEndpoints> element.
 This is a new collection class that I created to hold each of the Endpoint entries that are defined.
 Let’s look at that code now:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:72b87175-c05a-4901-aeb8-e10d830c17e8" class="wlWriterEditableSmartContent" style="float: none; margin: 0px; display: inline; padding: 0px;">
   <pre class="brush: csharp; pad-line-numbers: true; title: ; notranslate" title="">